atcarter/movie_cli/README.md

 ## Contributor's Guide

-Feel free to help expand the functionality of this application while adhering to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+Feel free to help expand the functionality of this application.

 ## License